6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 How do I validate JSON against a schema in Angular?

-Monaco Editor has built-in JSON Schema support.
-JSON Forms is entirely schema-driven.
+Monaco Editor has built in JSON Schema support.
+JSON Forms is entirely schema driven.
 For ngx-json-editor, you can use the ajv library alongside it for validation.

-What's the most VS Code-like option?
+What's the most VS Code style option?

 Monaco Editor, since it's literally the same editor that powers VS Code.
 You get IntelliSense, bracket matching, error squiggles, and all the behaviors VS Code users expect.